Genez-io/deployapps-landing-page/content/posts/integrate_stripe_payments_with_a_genezio_backend_and_react.md

 ## Set up the webhook

-After a successful payment, Stripe notifies to the genezio backend so you can fulfill the order.
+After a successful payment, Stripe notifies to the DeployApps backend so you can fulfill the order.

 To do that, we will set up a {{< external-link link="https://docs.stripe.com/webhooks" >}}webhook{{< /external-link >}} function in our service.
 A webhook is an API call made between 2 servers.
-In our case between the Stripe backend and the genezio backend.
+In our case between the Stripe backend and the DeployApps backend.

 Add a new function in your **backend service class.**